 Privacy is an important part of the business model or any website.
-We ensure the privacy and safety of the database that is going to be stored in the food parlour database.
+We ensure the privacy and safety of the database that is going to be stored in the Service & Software database.
 There will be no pirates with the data.